msabramo/kallithea/docs/api/api.rst

 Delete a repository.
 This command can only be executed using the api_key of a user with admin rights, or that of a regular user with admin access to the repository.
-When `forks` param is set it's possible to detach or delete forks of the deleted repository.
+When ``forks`` param is set it is possible to detach or delete forks of the deleted repository.

 INPUT::